pydelhi/pydelhi_mobile/README.md

 ## Kivy Installation:
 - https://kivy.org/docs/installation/installation.html

+## Make sure you build the theme before using the app.
+   - Make sure you have `pillow` installed. `pip install pillow --user`
+   - Paste/change the image in PyDelhiConf/tools/theming
+   - Change your directory to PyDelhiConf
+   - Run command ``make theming``

 ### To test install kivy and run the following::

     $ python pydelhiconf/main.py -m screen:droid2,portrait -m inspector